Lyndall Urwick: Rowntree's

 After the war, he joined his father's business of Fownes Brothers.
 He was then recruited by Seebohm Rowntree, head of the York chocolate company and progressive philanthropist.
 Urwick's role involved assisting the modernisation of the company, bringing to bear his own thinking, which had two main influences.
 One was the work of F.W.
 Taylor with its concept of scientific management, and the other, counterbalancing it in its emphasis on the humanity of management was Mary Parker Follett, for whom he had great admiration.
+He attended the second conference of the International Industrial Relations Institute held at Girton College, Cambridge in 1928.

 Urwick's own prolific writings on management truly began in this period.
 At this time, Urwick, along with his colleague at Rowntree's, Oliver Sheldon, became active members of the Taylor Society.

 International Management Institute

-His growing reputation as a British thinker on management and administration won him appointment in 1928 as Director of the International Management Institute in Geneva.
+His growing reputation as a British thinker on management and administration won him appointment in 1928 as Director of the International Management Institute (ILO) in Geneva.

-The Institute may have proven short-lived, closing in 1933, but it provided Urwick the opportunity not only to lecture widely but to produce his books The Meaning of Rationalisation (1929) and The Management of Tomorrow (1933).
+The Institute was short-lived, closing in 1933, but it provided Urwick the opportunity not only to lecture widely but to produce his books The Meaning of Rationalisation (1929) and The Management of Tomorrow (1933).

 Urwick also produced and disseminated the first European study of Elton Mayo's research at the Hawthorne Works in Chicago while at the IMI.

 It was also this time that he became particularly keen to promote the writings of Henri Fayol to an English audience.